 When I Need Straight Up Guts

 When my spine is feeling a little slumped and I need a reminder that I have actually got this.
 When I need super practical advice for running my biz without apology or just need a reminder that in fact, my creativity is my greatest advantage.
-Ash Ambirge and The Middle Finger Project are my go-to source of inspiration every time.
-Yes, I'm in Unf*ckwithable Girlfriends and I love being able to go & post #maskoff moments without fear or shame (nope, none of these are affiliate links).
+I turn to Ash Ambirge from The Middle Finger Project.

 When I Need Permission To embrace the woo...